The

 use of these solid metal disks with teeth or

-"cogs" does present some difficulties.
+cogs does present some difficulties.
 Before

 synchronized transmissions were developed, changing from one gear to